About the North Wales Jamaica Society

 The North Wales Jamaica Society was established September 2011 with a Constitution as a Small Charity.
 Each year the Steering Group have reviewed and updated the original aims and ojects of the organisation.

-After doing a brilliant job since NWJS was set up, John Wyer feels it is now time to move on, so thanks are given to John for all his efforts and the activities he has led to celebrate Jamaican music here in North Wales.
+After doing a brilliant job since NWJS was set up, John Wyer felt he wanted to move on, so thanks are given to John for all his efforts and the activities he has led to celebrate BHM and Jamaican music here in North Wales.

-This time of change also gives an opportunity for others who have supported NWJS to step back and for others to join to work together to review and rebalance the aims, reset our priorities and set appropriate policies in place to move the organisation forward.
-This will be done with support from Mentell Gwynedd and also by linking with Dolen Cymru, who have a brilliant record of supporting initiatives in Lesoto for many years.
+This time of change also gives an opportunity for others who have supported NWJS to step back, thanks to these folks, and for others to join to work together to review and rebalance the aims, reset our priorities and set appropriate policies in place to move the organisation forward.

 The Objects for the NWJS in 2018 were: